 The core of every good wellness program should be to promote behavior change among employees to promote healthy lifestyle choices.
 With the right education, skills, motivation, and social support, people change behaviors.
 Wellness programs are good at helping people adopt and maintain healthy behaviors.
 This is perhaps the biggest benefit of implementing a wellness program in your office.

 Healthy behaviors lead to lower health risks which in turn lead to less chronic diseases.
 With less chronic disease, employees have fewer health care costs.
-A properly executed wellness program will make employees more motivated to make healthier lifestyle choices and avoid risky behavior, which will curb the current epidemic of lifestyle-related diseases.
+A properly executed wellness program will make employees more motivated to make healthier lifestyle choices and avoid risky behavior.
+This will curb the current epidemic of lifestyle-related diseases.

-Health-conscious employees eat healthier foods, they eat smaller portions, they exercise more often, they smoke less, they don’t drink in excess, they wear seat belts, and they’re pretty good at controlling their stress without resorting to harmful behavior.
-All in all, an employee should never feel like their job with all its stressors and complications is standing in the way of them leading a healthier lifestyle.
+Health-conscious employees eat healthier foods, they eat smaller portions, they exercise more often, they smoke less, they don’t drink in excess.
+They also wear seat belts, and they’re pretty good at controlling their stress without resorting to harmful behavior.
+All in all, an employee should never feel like their job with all its stress and complications is standing in the way of them leading a healthier lifestyle.

 2. Boosts Productivity And Engagement Among Employees